pvanborre/openfisca_married_couples/README.md

 # openfisca_married_couples
-Repo to store codes using the microsimulation tool OpenFisca in order to simulate a reform where married couples would be taxed separately
+Repo to store codes using the microsimulation tool OpenFisca in order to simulate a reform where married couples would be taxed separately.

 # Description